dechowjack/ClusterComputingWorkshop/P2_Slurm.md

 | `squeue`        | Check the queue and see what jobs are running or pending |
 | `scancel JOBID` | Cancel a queued or running job                           |
 | `sinfo`         | View partitions, node status, and resource availability  |

+Some of these commands are more useful with flags.
+For example, lets say I wanted to check every job I've submitted that is currently running or waiting in the queue.
+Instead of running `squeue`, which would show every job on the entire cluster, I could run `squeue -u jldechow`.
+The `-u` flag tells slurm to report all jobs tied to user `jldechow`.
+Similarly, if I accidently submitted multiple jobs, or even just didn't keep track of the `$JOBID` for all my jobs, I could cancel all my jobs using `scancel -u jldechow`.